 • Three-Bedroom Apartments: Approximately $2,225 per month

-These figures represent an average year-over-year increase of 3.5%, with the highest growth seen in two-bedroom units.
-Rising mortgage rates and a low homeownership rate among younger residents are keeping rental demand elevated, particularly in neighborhoods with lifestyle amenities and easy access to major employers.
+These figures reflect an average year-over-year increase of 3.5%, with the strongest growth in two-bedroom units.
+Rising mortgage rates and a low homeownership rate among younger residents are keeping rental demand elevated, especially in neighborhoods with lifestyle amenities and easy access to major employers.
+Forbes Real Estate Council has noted that mid-sized Sun Belt cities like Charlotte are among the most landlord-favorable markets in the country right now.

-Rents vary widely depending on location, unit size, and amenities.
-Prime areas such as South End, Dilworth, and Uptown command premium prices, while areas like University City and Steele Creek remain more affordable and attractive to student and workforce renters.
+Rents shift considerably depending on location, unit size, and amenities.
+Prime areas like South End, Dilworth, and Uptown command premium pricing, while University City and Steele Creek stay more accessible, attracting student and workforce renters who prioritize value and proximity to employment.

 Rent by Neighborhood